 Without qualifying our audit opinion, we draw the attention to what is described in Note 5.1 of the accompanying consolidated annual accounts, which states that in July 2013, the Royal Decree-Law 9/2013 of July 12th, by which the remuneration regime system of the power generation facilities fuelled by renewable sources of energy has been modified, and in February 2014, the CNMC ("Comisión Nacional de los Mercados y de la Competencia") has submitted a drafted Ministerial Order developed by the regulations contained in the aforementioned Royal Decree-Law, and sets the new compensation parameters for such electric power facilities from July 14th, 2013 onwards.
-Even though at the date of preparation of these consolidated annual accounts this Ministerial Order among other policy developments are pending of approval, they have been considered by the Group when estimating their impacts on the consolidated statement of financial position and the consolidated income statement in these consolidated annual accounts at December 31st, 2013.
+Even though at the date of preparation of these consolidated annual accounts this Ministerial Order among other policy developments are pending of approval, they have been considered by the Group when estimating their impacts on the consolidated annual accounts at December 31st, 2013.
 Once the final approval of this regulation is in force, the final impacts on the Group's financial information, which could differ from those recorded in the accompanying consolidated annual accounts, will be known then.

-PricewaterhouseCoopers Auditores, S.L., Torre PwC, Po de la Castellana 259 B, 28046 Madrid, España Tel.: +34 915 684 400 / +34 902 021 111, Fax: +34 913 083 566, www.pwc.es
+PricewaterhouseCoopers Auditores, S.L., Torre PwC, Po de la Castellana 259 B, 28046 Madrid, España Tel.: +34 915 684 400 / +34 902 021 111, Fax: +34 913 083 566, uww.pwc.es